NSAPH-Projects/power_outage_national_cvd_hosp/project_progress_notes.md

 # power_outage_national_cvd_hosp progress notes

+Update october 31st:
+- updated power outage pipeline, but haven't checked to see if it's correct
+- suspicious that each county has same dimension, but I guess most chunks might be the same

+Had meeting yesterday about POUS.
+Next steps in project:
+- check autocorrelation of lags for 4 and 12 hour outages as well
+- for next analyses, want to look for effect mod by DME use, poverty, age (75+ vs <75), and hot and cold days, sex
+- also need to run separate analyses by cardio visits and respiratory, and maybe not exclude hypertension

 Notes about changing b02_expand_outages:
 - needed to put in locf changes discovered while working on simulation
 - need to check that this works with the rest of the pipeline and then